A commit was reverted at work. The commit was present in the repository history, but there was no trace of it in the GitHub file history log.

 Conclusion

-It seems those “ghost commits” (I don’t have a better name for commits that are here but not displayed) are triggered when:
+It seems that these “ghost commits” (I do not have a better term for commits that exist but are not displayed) are triggered when:

-- a merge commit is added after the revert, having an ancestor before the revert
+- a merge commit is added after a revert, and the merge commit has an ancestor that predates the revert

-- the merge commit has to include a branch that also modifies the file itself, otherwise all the commits will be displayed
+- the merge commit must include a branch that also modifies the same file.
+Otherwise, all the commits will be displayed

-Git is tricky… I guess it just hides commits that amount to no changes after a merge commit (?), and I still don’t understand that behavior…
+Git can be tricky… I guess it just hides commits that result in no changes after a merge commit (?).
+I still do not fully understand this behavior…